ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 tags:
   - Info
 ---
-Psycasts are the equivalent to spells and are how magic is done in this universe.
+- Psycasts are the equivalent to spells and are how magic is done in this universe.
 Psycasts can only be cast by creatures with a [[NOR-1 My First Psylink|Psylink]] (called psycasters), be it installed, natural, or some other form.
 There are two resources that are concerned with psycasts, [[Neural Heat]] and [[Psyfocus]].
 Both are detailed in-depth in their own documents.

-All psycasts belong to a path, the following is a comprehensive list of paths:
+- All psycasts belong to a path, the following is a comprehensive list of paths:
 	- Damage Paths
 		- Blazelord - Fire Damage and Temperature
 		- Neurolord - Psychic Damage and Neural Manipulation
 		- Frostlord - Cold Damage and Water
 		- Staticlord- Electrical Damage and Weather
 		- Necrolord - Necrotic Damage and Undead Command
 		- Acrilord - Acid Damage and Armor Debuffs
 		- Toxilord - Poison Damage and Damage Over Time
 		- Terralord - Bludgeoning Damage and Earth shaping
 	- Creation Paths
 		- Abominator - Summoning Abominations and Manipulation Abomination Goo
 		- Technonator - Item Creation and Repairing
 		- Harmonator - Transformation of Items and Stats
 		- Kinetor - Energy Creation and Infusion
 		- Luzator - Light Creation and Information Revealing
 		- Vegetator - Plant Creation and Growth
 	- Utility Paths
 		- Skipmancer - Teleportation and Portals
 		- Chronomancer - Time Manipulation and Prediction
 		- Wildemancer - Animal Commands and Tracking
 		- Noctomancer - Darkness Manipulation and Stealth
 		- Illusiomancer - Illusion Creation and Sense Disabling
 		- Puppetmancer - Creature Commanding and Mind Meddling
 	- Support Paths
 		- Empath - Mood Buffs and Positive Enchantments
 		- Tegopath - Damage Mitigation and Damage Debuffs
 		- Mendopath - Temporary Health Granting and Healing
 		- Wagepath - Damage Buffs and Accuracy Increases
 		- Hemopath - Wound Manipulation and Bleeding
 	- Ultimate Paths
 		- Archosage - TODO

-Each path contains 8-10 spells of varying levels.
+	- Each path contains 8-10 spells of varying levels.
 To be able to learn a spell from a path, you must know a lower level spell from the same path.
 Level 1 is the lowest level for a spell and has no prerequisites to learn.
+- Spells may be upcast for an additional cost specified in their description.
+The effects of upcasting are listed in each spell's description.
+	- This cost may be psyfocus, neural heat, or some other cost.
+- All spells require components listed in that spell's description, the components are as follows: Verbal, Somatic, and Material
+	- Verbal components require the psycaster to be able to speak.
+	- Somatic components require the psycaster have one free hand.
+	- Material components require the psycaster have the materials within their inventory, these materials are not consumed unless explicitly stated.